MC6P09 - Marketing and Communications Project (2022/23)

 1. Research proposal (due week 13) LO1

 that sets out the proposed research topic, question or hypothesis, a comprehensive literature review background and a proposed plan for the primary research to be carried out, in a min of 1000 word proposal.
 At this stage students should also provide a list of references used to date.
 Following approval by the module leader/staff team (satisfactory “S”/non-satisfactory “NS” mark awarded) students will go on to research for assessments 2 and 3.
-Non-satisfactory marks mean that students must re-submit the research proposal until they receive an “S” from the module leader/staff team in order to pass this assessment.
+Non-satisfactory marks mean that students must re-submit the research proposal (one resubmission opportunity allowed) and must receive an “S” from the module leader/staff team in order to pass this assessment.

 2. Project presentation (due in weeks 24-26) LO2

 in the form of a 15 minute presentation with supporting media (e.g. powerpoint slides).
 This will introduce the research conducted throughout the research period, and should feature a discussion of the research methods available and applied, and a full set of references related to methodology should be added.
 Presentation skills will also be assessed.
 (30% of the final mark)

 3. The 6000- word project (due week 27).
 LO3